UP Yoddhas

-UP Yoddhas (Previously known as UP Yoddha) is a professional kabbadi team of Pro Kabaddi League, based in Lucknow, Uttar Pradesh.
+UP Yoddhas (Previously known as UP Yoddha) is a professional kabaddi team of Pro Kabaddi League, based in Lucknow, Uttar Pradesh.
 It is owned by the GMR Group.
 It was founded in 2017.

 The Yoddhas play their home matches at Babu Banarasi Das Indoor Stadium, Lucknow.
 The team made it to the playoffs in every season since its inception in 2017 until 2023-24 PKL.

 Current squad

 Full Squad of UP Yoddha for Pro Kabaddi League Session 12,2025.